frizelle-cheminfo/MD-for-Drug-Discovery-Triage/README.md

 ## Key Metrics Explained

 ### Median Potency @5
-The median binding affinity (nM) of the top-5 ranked compounds. **Lower is better.** This directly measures the quality of the shortlist an experimentalist would synthesize.
+The median binding affinity (nM) of the top-5 ranked compounds. **Lower is better.** This directly measures the quality of the shortlist an experimentalist would synthesise.

 ### Regret @5
 The difference between the worst compound in the top-5 and the best available compound in the test set. **Lower is better.** Measures "how many dead-ends did we select?"